cristianedomingues/cristianedomingues/README.md

  ### Hi there 👋.
 Welcome to my profile!

 - 👩‍🦱 I'm a website development student.
-- 💻 Currently, learning more about Git, GitHub, Web Developer, HTML.
-CSS and JavaScript.
+- 💻 Currently, learning more about Git, GitHub, Web Developer, HTML, CSS and JavaScript.

 ## Coding Activity